Audit configuration

 Custom audit indices name and time granularity

-By default ReadonlyREST audit index name template is readonlyrest_audit-YYYY-MM-DD.
+By default, the ReadonlyREST audit index name template is readonlyrest_audit-YYYY-MM-DD.
 You can customize the name template using the index_template settings.

 Example: tell ROR to write on the monthly index.